Asciizzz/AsczSuperWeeb/Atoolkit/acircuit/ReadMe.md

 Standalone socket-based computation circuit with extensible sockets, lightweight wire indexing, and unified topological execution (`node.process(packets, ctx)`).

-Not to be confused with Acircus of course.
+Not to be confused with A-circus of course (TADC and The Boys fighting for the worst ending in a show)

 ---